What is Kali Yuga? The Four Hindu Epochs Explained

 Oct 10, 2025

-Kali Yuga is the fourth and final age in Hindu cosmology, often called the Dark Age.
-It is the period when dharma, which represents truth, right living, and proper behavior, stands on its weakest leg.
-Where earlier ages were marked by clarity and disciplined spiritual practices, Kali Yuga is marked by moral decline and superficial attraction to external symbols.
+Following this is Dwarpa Yuga, where the ‘table’ stands on only two legs.
+Here human society is unstable and there are power games and war.
+The final epoch in the cycles of human exsistence is the Kali Yuga.
+It is often called the ‘Dark Age’ It is the period when Dharma, which represents truth, right living, and behavior in tune with source, is at it’s lowest ebb.
+Where earlier Epochs were marked by clarity, oneness and disciplined spiritual practices, Kali Yuga is marked by moral decline and superficial attraction to external symbols.

 Bees, Light, Shadow, and the Kali Yuga